tharunc-NEU/tesla_supply_chain/README.md

 ```

 ### **Predicted Demand Distribution:**
-We also visualized how well the model predicted high and low demand based on news articles.
+I also visualized how well the model predicted high and low demand based on news articles.

 ```python
 # Predicted Demand Distribution Plot